Standards

 2.5 Candidates identify and evaluate the need for action on specific environmental issues, identify possible action projects, and evaluated potential outcomes of those action projects.

-3. STANDARD 3.
+2.6 Candidates use the results of their investigations to plan, carry out, and evaluate action projects designed to address selected environmental issues. - STANDARD 3.
 Learning Theories and Knowledge of Learners.
 Candidates demonstrate an understanding of theories of learning and human development, learning processes, and individual differences.
 They demonstrate respect for their students as unique individuals.
 Candidates apply this knowledge to create positive, effective and responsive learning environments for all students3 in environmental education.

 3.1 Candidates impact diverse students’ learning by applying theories of learning and development when planning, delivering, and improving environmental education instruction.